 Walking can aid in increasing NEAT, or the energy expended by routine activities and could make a big difference in calories burned per day and can make weight loss much more attainable.

-The benefits of taking a walk don’t stop at burning calories, it can lower blood sugar, reduce high blood pressure, and potentially minimize the risk of heart disease.4
+The benefits of taking a walk don’t stop at burning calories, it can lower blood sugar, reduce high blood pressure, and potentially minimize the risk of heart disease.5

 2. Discover a New Activity

 Opening the mind to a new hobby can have similar benefits to walking, in that any activity that involves movement will add to the calories burned throughout the day or week.
-Finding a low-intensity activity and figuring out how to manifest your dream body while doing something that is enjoyable will increase the odds of making it a routine while benefiting from an increased calorie deficit.
+Discovering a low-intensity activity and learning ways to manifest your dream body while engaging in something enjoyable can enhance the likelihood of establishing it as a routine, while also benefiting from a higher calorie deficit.
 Consider trying:

 3. Volunteer